plone/training/ttw/rapido.rst

 would insert the ``stats`` block under the Plone main content.

-Rapido rules can be added directly in our theme's main ``rules.xml`` file, but it is a good practice to put them in a dedicated rule file which can be located in our app folder.
+Rapido rules can be added directly in our theme's main :file:`rules.xml` file, but it is a good practice to put them in a dedicated rule file which can be located in our app folder.

 The app-specific rules file can be included in the main rules file as follows: